 All that insulation and value means nothing if you don’t have a beautiful interior space.
 The living area comes decked out with plenty of seating including residential sofa and recliners.
 The kitchen houses a 12-foot Norcold refrigerator, baker’s oven, three burner stove and more.
 Other great amenities include an option of LG TV sizes, JBL Soundbar, and the whole rig is satellite ready.
 Toss in a big bathroom, 15,000 BTU AC, 40,000 BTU furnace and loads of storage, and you have a fifth wheel that is ready to host you and yours all year-round.

 Walk into the Wildcat, and you will feel like you got a great fifth wheel at an affordable price.
-The kitchen includes hardwood cabinetry, 8-cubic foot fridge, Corian sink covers and countertops, and an extra-large double sink.
-The living area houses giant windows to view the area, queen-sized sleeper sofa and two swivel glider recliners where you can watch your 39” 1080p Furrion HD TV.
+The kitchen includes hardwood cabinetry, 8-cubic-foot fridge, Flush-Mount cutting board sink covers and countertops, and an extra-large double sink.
+The living area houses giant windows to view the area, queen-sized sleeper sofa and two swivel glider recliners where you can watch your 40” LED HDTV.

-Other neat features of the Wildcat series include an outdoor kitchen with a Weber grill, a backup camera, more than 6’ 4” of stand-up space in the bedroom, Wildcamp Eco-Foam mattress, vacuum-bonded frames, and many other great options, making the Wildcat a great first, fifth wheel.
+Other neat features of the Wildcat series include an outdoor set-up for TV, option for an electric fireplace, a backup camera and more than 6’ 4” of stand-up space in the bedroom, making the Wildcat a great first, fifth wheel.

 Pro Tip: Forest River is one of the most popular and affordable RV brands on the market.

-The Voltage has several other features that will be sure to please, such as a second 40-gallon gas tank, remote and touchpad master controls, rotating TV in the living area, cable/satellite ready, diamond plate brush guard and much more.
-If you want plenty of rooms, luxurious features and plenty of rooms to bring along your toys, the Voltage series is likely right for you.
+The Endurance has several other features that will be sure to please, such as a second 30-gallon gas tank, remote and touchpad master controls, rotating TV in the living area, cable/satellite ready, diamond plate brush guard and much more.
+If you want plenty of rooms, luxurious features and plenty of rooms to bring along your toys, the Endurance series is likely right for you.

 Finally, is the Grand Design Reflection series.
-The Grand Design is built with laminated aluminum frames roofs and wide walls covered with a gel coated fiberglass exterior.
-The popular brand LG brings you solid surface countertops to go along with residential style microwave, double sink with pullout sprayer, and hand-rubbed maple cabinets.
+The Grand Design is built with laminated aluminium-framed roofs and double-laminated walls.
+The popular brand offers a residential style kitchen with a microwave, double sink fitted with a pullout sprayer, and hand-rubbed maple cabinets.

-The sleeper sofa is genuine leather where you can relax and look out your panoramic style windows or watch your 50” LED TV.
+The sleeper sofa is genuine leather where you can relax and look out your panoramic style windows.
 And after a grueling day, the bedroom is meant for comfort, it comes with Black Label pillow top mattress, king sized wardrobe, under bed storage, and it’s all TV ready.